retrohacker/documentation/02-storj-object.md

 var opts = {
   basicAuth: {
     user: "user@email.com",
-    password: "this is not a secure password"
+    password: "this is not a secure password",
   }
-}
+  passphrase: passphrase // we'll come back to this later }

 var storj = new Storj(opts)